apimanagement/drupalportal/README.md

+<h1>API Connect</h1>
+<p>The API Connect version of the developer portal code can now be found in the following repository: <a href="https://github.com/ibm-apiconnect/devportal">ibm-apiconnect/devportal</a></p>

 <h1>Drupal CMS APIM Developer Portal</h1>

-<p>This repository contains the components necessary to create a developer portal for IBM API Management
+<p>This repository contains the components necessary to create a developer portal for IBM API Management v4
 using the drupal content management system.</p>

 <p><code>ibm_apim</code> = a drupal module containing the IBM API Management integration<br/>